legacysurvey/legacysurvey/pages/dr9/sga.rst

 2. Next, we identified the sample of galaxies in the `RC3`_ and `OpenNGC`_ catalogs which were missing from the `Hyperleda`_ sample.
-Surprisingly, many of these systems are large and high surface-brightness.
+Surprisingly, many of these systems are large and have high average surface brightness.

 ..

-3. Finally, we used the `DR8`_ photometric catalogs to identify additional additional large-diameter galaxies.
+3. Finally, we used the `DR8`_ photometric catalogs to identify additional large-diameter galaxies.
 This supplemental catalog consists of two
    subsamples:

    a.
 First, after applying a variety of catalog-level quality cuts (and